mattm/sql-style-guide/README.md

     email = "example@domain.com"
 ```

+If you do prefer double quotes, just make sure to be consistent and not switch between single and double quotes.

 ### Use `!=` over `<>`

 Simply because `!=` reads like "not equal" which is closer to how we'd say it out loud.